NotAcol/dotfiles/README.md

 $ atuin import auto
 ```

-better use trashy instead of rm
+Better use trashy instead of rm

 zsh is set to vi key binds if you want emacs change it at ~/.zshrc line 48